 ReAct Against Hate

-The project is funded by the Erasmus+ programme of the European Commission
+Project co-financed by the Erasmus+ program of the European Union

-Also, more and more young people can be affected by hate speech.
-The consequences of this phenomenon among young people are marginalisation, social isolation, fear, anxiety, mental health problems that lead to two extreme behaviour suicide or radicalizations manifested by acts of juvenile delinquency on the long term.
+The consequences of hate speech phenomenon among young people being marginalisation, social exclusion, isolation, fear, anxiety, mental health problems that lead to two extreme behaviour suicide or radicalizations manifested by acts of juvenile delinquency.

-In this context, the aim of the training course is to improve skills and knowledge of youth workers in human rights education to counter hate speech phenomenon among young people, especially among the most vulnerable groups as ethnic minorities, immigrants, refugees.
+The project aimed to improve skills and knowledge of youth workers in human rights education to counter hate speech phenomenon and discrimination among targeted young people.

 - to increasing knowledge about how to use human rights education in helping young people to get out of discrimination and hate speech situations;